Admin Interface¶

 search_fields = ["title", "content"]

-# Attach admin to your app at the /admin/ URL
+# Mount the admin onto your app at /admin/

 Quick Start¶